ay-Lucas/glimpse/README.md

 # Glimpse

 Glimpse is a self hosted web app that will help users discover new tv shows and movies.
-The data is sourced from [TMDB API](https://developer.themoviedb.org).

 ## Planned Features: